 Many of these same characteristics are also important to business context areas as well, but not as critical as the context that can simply be moved around from one outsourced vendor to another as needed.

-Increasingly, we see the business-critical, core applications and data migrating into the cloud.
+Increasingly, we see business-critical, core applications and data migrating into the cloud.
 These customers demand control of their core business apps and data in the cloud, as they did on-premises.
-They are accustomed to managing key infrastructure components, like the network attached storage (NAS) that hosts the company’s core data assets and powers the core applications.
-We see customers choose a dedicated Cloud NAS that keeps them in control of their core in the cloud.
+They are accustomed to managing key infrastructure components, like the network-attached storage (NAS) that hosts the company’s core data assets and powers the core applications.
+We see customers choose a dedicated Cloud NAS Filer that keeps them in control of their core in the cloud.

 For these core business use cases, maintaining control over the data and the cloud storage is required to meet performance and availability SLAs, security and regulatory requirements, and to achieve the flexibility and agility to quickly adapt and grow revenues.
 The dedicated Cloud NAS meets the core business requirements in the cloud, as it has done on-premises for years.

 We also see many less critical business context data being outsourced and stored in cloud file services such as Azure Files and AWS EFS.
-In other cases, the Cloud NAS abilities to handle both core and context use cases is appealing.
-For example, leveraging both SSD for performance and object storage for lower cost bulk storage and archival with unified NFS and CIFS/SMB makes the Cloud NAS more attractive in certain cases.
+In other cases, the Cloud NAS’s ability to handle both core and context use cases is appealing.
+For example, leveraging both SSD for performance and object storage for lower-cost bulk storage and archival with unified NFS and CIFS/SMB makes the Cloud NAS more attractive in certain cases.